Alaska Department of Fish and Game

 Children's Online Privacy Protection

 ADF&G will not willingly or openingly collect or distribute information or perform monetary transactions with children under the age of 13 in accordance with the Children's Online Privacy Protection Act of 1998.
-While this act is intended to apply to web sites and online services used for commercial purposes (which this department is not), in keeping with the intent and purpose of that protection act, ADF&G may share personal information in the form of a name, address, phone number, or email address with another agency for the sole purpose of answering the child's inquiry or forwarding their inquiry, but will not make the information publicly available in identifiable form, by any means including by a public posting, through the Internet, or through a home page of a website, a pen pal service, a non-government electronic mail service, a message board, or a chat room.
+While this act is intended to apply to web sites and online services used for commercial purposes, in keeping with the intent and purpose of that protection act, ADF&G may share personal information in the form of a name, address, phone number, or email address with another agency for the sole purpose of answering the child's inquiry or forwarding their inquiry, but will not make the information publicly available in identifiable form, by any means including by a public posting, through the Internet, or through a home page of a website, a pen pal service, a non-government electronic mail service, a message board, or a chat room.

 When you visit our web site, you can surf the site anonymously and access important information without revealing your identity.
 In order to improve the ADF&G web site, we may use "cookies" to track your visit.
 A cookie is small amount of data that is transferred to your browser by a web server and can only be read by the server that gave it to you.
 It functions as your identification card, recording your passwords, purchases, and preferences.
 It cannot be executed as code or deliver viruses.